List of He-Man and the Masters of the Universe characters: Plundor

-An evil rabbit-man motivated purely by greed, Plundor first appeared in the Filmation cartoon.
+An evil rabbit-man motivated purely by greed, Plundor first appeared in the Filmation series.
 He conquered the planet Trannis with his army of robots, turning its lush environment into a wasteland, all because he wanted to plunder its natural resources for profit.

 A Plundor action figure was released in the Masters of the Universe Classics toyline in 2013.
+He was listed as a genius inventor who sought out ways to increase his riches.
+When an amnesiac He-Man was sent to the planet Draedus by Skeletor's magic, he came to the aid of its inhabitants by returning its lifeforce and defeating Plundor.

 Plundor was voiced by John Erwin in the 1980s series.

 Lodar

 Lodar is the main villain of the minicomic "Slave City" which said minicomic was an adaptation of an episode of the TV series titled "A Tale of Two Cities".
 The main difference between both versions is the change of villains.

 He later got a toy in the Masters of the Univers Classics toyline.
+Zodac had trapped Lodar and his kobolds beneath the catacombs for years until they were freed by Queen Balina and her wizard Draca.
+He assisted them in usurping the throne from Queen Balina's sister Princess Rana before being driven back into the catacombs by He-Man.